 Students are not allowed to leave the school premises during the school day without the permission of the Principal.
-If it is necessary for a parent to take a child from class before the end of the school day, the parent must send a note in the student Academic Diary stating the reason and the time the child will be leaving school, or call the office.
-Please do not rely on last-minute emails that may not be seen for various reasons (internet down...etc.)
+If it is necessary for a parent to take a child from class before the end of the school day, the parent must call the office.
+Please do not rely on last-minute e-mails that may not be seen for various reasons (internet down...etc.)
 Parents must report to the reception area and sign their child out before leaving the school with their child.